splanck/vlibc/README.md

 - Process creation and signal functions rely on Linux `fork`, `execve`, `wait4`/`waitpid`, and `rt_sigaction` syscalls.
 Porting to other UNIX-like kernels may require adapting these calls.
+- The `system()` helper simply spawns `/bin/sh -c` in a child process.
+  It does not handle complex quoting or return detailed status codes.
 - Basic thread support is implemented using the `clone` syscall.
 Only `pthread_create`, `pthread_join`, and simple mutexes are provided.